 The following are databases that specifically cover gender, sexuality and women's issues.
 Many other library databases will cover aspects of women's studies within particular disciplines.
-Databases in bold are core databases.
 For databases that contain historical sources, use the Primary Sources tab of this guide.

 A selected full-text resource (some material is abstract only) for information about women in over 190 countries.
 Particularly useful for material relating to current topics in the social sciences disciplines.

 A full text database of publications that focus on how gender impacts a broad spectrum of subject areas.
 A repository of an important historical perspective on the evolution of the women's movement and the changes in gender roles.

 The following are more general, interdisciplinary databases.
 If your search terms are not sufficiently specific, you may get a lot of "false returns" or articles only tangentially relevant to your topic.
 While they do contain a lot of full text, save these general search tools for when you need to step outside your discipline-specific databases.

 Multi-disciplinary database covering the social sciences, humanities, education, computer sciences, engineering, physics, chemistry, language and linguistics, arts & literature, medical sciences, ethnic studies, and many more.